JAtula/vault-demo/README.md

 ### TL;DR

-Kubernetes secrets is a mediocre solution at best, Vault is better but way more complex to setup.
+Kubernetes secrets is a mediocre solution at best, Vault is better but way more complex to set up.
 Choosing the best option is always a case-by-case call.

 If you need help with Amazon, Kubernetes or Vault or just interested in anything CNCF has to offer, don't hesitate to contact your friendly neighborhood DevOps company!